Updated 12.20.25

 - Bring a pot of water to a boil and cook the udon noodles according to the directions on the packaging.
 Drain.

-- Whisk soy sauce, rice wine vinegar, sugar and sesame oil.
+- Whisk soy sauce, rice vinegar, sugar and sesame oil.

 - Heat neutral oil in a skillet and add sesame seeds and scallions (white part only) and saute until sesame seeds start to brown and scallion translucent.